posadskiy/study-everyday/language/java/jvm/gc.md

 #### Garbage First G1 GC

 Parallel GC, default for Java from 9 to 21.
 GC split heap into equal-size regions.
-After performing Mark phase, it determines which regions are mostly empty and runs Sweep there.
+After performing Mark phase, it determines which regions are mostly empty and runs
+Sweep there.
 As a result - more free space easily.

 #### Z GC (low latency)

 Z takes all from parallel GC, but doesn't stop application more than 10ms.
 It uses load barriers with colored pointers to perform concurrent operations.
 Color pointer - additional metadata for link to object to highlight its state.
 From Java 15.
+From Java 21 supports separate generations of young objects which allow to collect them more frequently.

+* Pause times should not exceed 1 millisecond,
+* Heap sizes from a few hundred megabytes up to many terabytes should be supported, and
+* Minimal manual configuration should be needed.

+As examples of the last point, there should be no need to manually configure

+* The size of the generations,
+* The number of threads used by the garbage collector, or
+* For how long objects should reside in the young generation.

+Finally, Generational ZGC should be a better solution for most use cases than non-generational ZGC.
+We should eventually be able to replace the latter with the former in order to reduce long-term maintenance costs.

 #### Shenandoah GC